From the Archives: Ascendo System M Loudspeaker

 Don’t Disturb This Groove

-The Ascendo System M simply sounds bigger and in my humble opinion, in part to its larger woofer and greater handling sensitivity, better.
-The TacT 2150 amplifiers sound better driving the larger System M than it did on the smaller but more demanding System Zs.
-Don’t get the impression they sounded strained on the System Z because they did not.
-But there was certainly more ease as well as effortlessness when strapped to this larger sibling.
+The Ascendo System M sounds bigger, and in my humble opinion, this is partly due to its larger woofer and greater handling sensitivity, making it better.
+The TacT 2150 amplifiers sound better driving the larger System M than they did on the smaller but more demanding System Zs.
+Don’t get the impression that they sounded strained on the System Z, because they didn’t.
+However, there was certainly more ease and effortlessness when strapped to this larger sibling.

-Jacky Terrasson’s funky smooth jazz remake of Stevie Wonder’s Isn’t She Lovely from his Smile CD (Bluenote 7243540668) serves as a near perfect illustration of the deep and three dimensional bass.
+Jacky Terrasson’s funky smooth jazz remake of Stevie Wonder’s Isn’t She Lovely from his Smile CD (Blue Note 7243540668) serves as a near-perfect illustration of the deep and three-dimensional bass.
 Bassist Sean Smith does a worthy job of handling tempo with his unique playing style while Terrasson tickles the ivories in his own very inimitable way.
-Overall, I like they way they ultimately sound together and the mixing of this disc was also excellently executed which makes this disc a Must Getz (the new title of our recommended CDs).
-Three dimensional bass is not some figment of a warped reality but the true measure of what is possible when engineering and science are joined in a firm handshake.
+Overall, I like the way they ultimately sound together, and the mixing of this disc was also excellently executed, which makes this disc a Must Getz (the new title of our recommended CDs).
+Three-dimensional bass is not some figment of a warped reality but the true measure of what is possible when engineering and science are joined in a firm handshake.
 I think there was a lot of handshaking goings on when you consider the driver integration network of the Ascendo three drivers that sounds flawless to my ears and the ability of TacT digital circuitry to weave, 100% digitally speaking, through both its room correction preamp to the last possible stop for D/A conversion—before the speaker taps inside of the 2150 amplifiers—before it renders itself analogue.
-In theoretical terms, this is supposed to be the best of what is possible via the digital approach.
-And to my ears it very well may be.
+In theoretical terms, this is intended to be the best that can be achieved through the digital approach.
+And to my ears, it very well may be.

 Dare to Compare

-Greg Petan owns the Talon Firebird and his most recent review tells of his admiration for the make, feel and sonic character of this most audacious loudspeaker.
+Greg Petan owns the Talon Firebird, and his most recent review tells of his admiration for the make, feel, and sonic character of this most audacious loudspeaker.
 Greg and I are not just audiophiles who write for the same rag, but two friends who value each other’s opinions and attitudes.
-It is with this in mind that I say the Talon Firebird is an awesome loudspeaker that will dazzle anyone that’s wealthy enough to afford them and all the ancillary equipment needed to make them sing.
+It is with this in mind that I say the Talon Firebird is an awesome loudspeaker that will dazzle anyone who’s wealthy enough to afford them and all the ancillary equipment needed to make them sing.
 Ditto the Ascendo.
-At $32k, ($40K with the Diamond tweeter) the Firebird isn’t even remotely affordable.
-Sadly, though it seems more loudspeakers today are priced in this range.
-I mention ancillary equipment because I believe that both these speakers will pick up on lesser components flaws like radar so fine equipment with very high synergistic characteristics become a must.
-[Far too often super-heavyweight systems sound bad because someone went out and bought all highly touted products without ever once considering whether they’d work together.]
+At $32k ($40K with the Diamond tweeter), the Firebird isn’t even remotely affordable.
+Sadly, though, it seems more loudspeakers today are priced in this range.
+I mention ancillary equipment because I believe that both these speakers will pick up on the flaws of lesser components, such as radar, so delicate equipment with very high synergistic characteristics becomes a must.
+[Far too often, super-heavyweight systems sound bad because someone went out and bought all the highly touted products without ever once considering whether they’d work together.]

-Both Greg and I have system that are very different so my impressions are based only on what I heard when I’m over for a listening session.
+Both Greg and I have systems that are very different, so my impressions are based solely on what I hear during listening sessions.
 I like the Talon Firebirds.
 I like them a lot more in Greg’s setup.
 I think they do exactly what Greg finely illustrates in his review.
-The Firebirds possess the incredible ability to sound like live instruments are in the room which is something I’ve always craved and tried to recreate in my own listening room.
+The Firebirds possess the incredible ability to sound like live instruments are in the room, which is something I’ve always craved and tried to recreate in my own listening room.
 Greg’s room, which is humongous, allows him certain privileges that my relatively quaint setup (17’ by 21’ with an 8’ ceiling) simply cannot.

 Quaint does have its advantages when it comes to intimacy.
 The ability to feel as if you’re at one with the music is more apparent due to my setup being a strictly dedicated one with only a pair of windows keeping the world out.
-Everything is quieter and closer than at Greg’s so the ability to get lost into the music is going to be easier in a dedicated setup.
-This gives the appearance of the System M possessing more resolution which is something Greg and I both spoke of.
-The Firebirds are too big for my room I think.
-They’re personality isn’t one of subtlety.
-They want to sing and you probably are going to need the space to let them do just that.
-The Ascendo are much more laid back sounding due in part to its ribbon tweeter.
+Everything is quieter and closer than at Greg’s, so the ability to get lost in the music is going to be easier in a dedicated setup.
+This gives the appearance of System M possessing more resolution, which is something Greg and I both discussed.
+The Firebirds are too big for my room, I think.
+Their personality isn’t one of subtlety.
+They want to sing, and you probably are going to need the space to let them do just that.
+The Ascendo is a much more laid-back-sounding speaker, due in part to its ribbon tweeter.
 The System M sound is much more reminiscent of the planar approach than the dynamic one.
-As a result the sound is unusually relaxed back but at the same time alive.
+As a result, the sound is unusually relaxed yet alive.
 This comes as a big plus in a room the size of mine because the System M’s very character is relaxed, thus not too up close and personal.
 They literally make my room sound bigger than their true physical size.
 Hard to explain, but easy to hear.

-The Ascendo, on the other hand, could not keep up with the insanely high levels of playback as the Firebirds.
+The Ascendo, on the other hand, could not keep up with the insanely high levels of playback like the Firebirds.
 Both play louder than they should ever be required to.
-But the Gryphon Encore amplifier, rated at something like 500 watts per side, driving the Firebirds is something to behold.
+However, the Gryphon Encore amplifier, rated at approximately 500 watts per side, driving the Firebirds is something to behold.
 They personify the meaning “driving” a loudspeaker.

-Both these loudspeakers will delight the respective owner with hours of listening pleasure.
-The Ascendo is not very well known around these parts while the Talon has taken a stronghold in the past couple of years.
+Both of these loudspeakers will delight their respective owners with hours of listening pleasure.
+The Ascendo is not very well known around these parts, while the Talon has taken a stronghold in the past couple of years.
 My hope is that Ascendo will develop into these regions with a strong marketing approach.
-Their design team possesses the obvious expertise to make loudspeakers throughout their line from the smallest to the largest that all own that signature Ascendo sound: Warm, relaxed and utterly involving without the slightest hint of distortions.
-Most recently the Ascendo C5 loudspeakers arrived for review and amazingly, without implementation of a ribbon tweeter, this loudspeakers sound exactly like an Ascendo…minus a couple of lower octaves.
+Their design team possesses the obvious expertise to create loudspeakers throughout their line, from the smallest to the largest, that all share that signature Ascendo sound: warm, relaxed, and utterly involving without the slightest hint of distortion.
+Most recently, the Ascendo C5 loudspeakers arrived for review, and amazingly, without the implementation of a ribbon tweeter, these loudspeakers sound exactly like an Ascendo…minus a couple of lower octaves.

-If I had to choose one I would have to go with my heart over my head and choose Ascendo for its ability to remain unfazed and relaxed no matter the source.
-Add to that, a ribbon tweeter which has to be one of the best high-frequency transducers made today.
+If I had to choose one, I would have to go with my heart over my head and choose Ascendo for its ability to remain unfazed and relaxed no matter the source.
+Add to that a ribbon tweeter, which is arguably one of the best high-frequency transducers available today.

-Hey, $40,000 is a lot of dough for anything much less a loudspeaker!
+Hey, $40,000 is a lot of dough for anything much less than a loudspeaker!
 That was the required down payment on my house.
-Why, for that amount of bread I could go on a world cruise and take the family…and a couple of relatives.
-But this is the high-end whose very name bespeaks of grandeur, pomposity and very large amounts of paper.
+Why, for that amount of bread, I could go on a world cruise and take the family…and a couple of relatives.
+But this is the high-end whose very name bespeaks of grandeur, pomposity, and very large amounts of paper.
 The System M has been appointed high-end in the truest sense of the word by virtually everyone who has heard it.

 Granted, the System M isn’t going to fit most decors without the exception of the audiophile who finds the look of this most unusual loudspeaker as attractive as I do.
-Mine is in a dedicated room so I don’t have to worry about that.
-But there’s no question to the Ascendo M being an exceptionally domineering of ones living quarters.
-In terms of performance the Ascendo System M resides as the most musically satisfying loudspeakers to have graced my listening room.
-It hasn’t skipped a beat no matter the musical venue, electronics or digital format.
-As a matter of fact, the Ascendo System M seems to crave high resolution devices.
-Case in point: Alex Paychev’s modified Philips 1000 SACD player is a case in point.
-Playing SACD’s through this machine opened greater possibilities for both SACD as well as what this very capable loudspeaker is MORE capable of.
-Certainly there’s going to be something to replace the Ascendos as technology continues to move forward.
+Mine is in a dedicated room, so I don’t have to worry about that.
+But there’s no question that the Ascendo M is an exceptionally domineering presence in one’s living quarters.
+In terms of performance, the Ascendo System M resides as the most musically satisfying loudspeaker to have graced my listening room.
+It hasn’t skipped a beat, no matter the musical venue, electronics, or digital format.
+The Ascendo System M appears to be optimized for high-resolution devices.
+Case in point: Alex Paychev’s modified Philips 1000 SACD player is a prime example.
+Playing SACDs through this machine opened up greater possibilities for both SACDs and what this very capable loudspeaker is capable of.
+Indeed, there will be something to replace the Ascendos as technology continues to advance.
 But I must state that this is one that may go down for the ages as the Infinity RS1B’s, the Maggie Tympanies’, and the Quad ESL’s have.
 The Ascendo System M certainly has earned my highest accolades.

 clement perry